Frequently Asked Questions

 No appointment is necessary.
 Clients are served on a walk-in basis.
 We do ask that your call us at 509-547-3577 so that we can plan ahead for your arrival.
 Cases will be seen based on the needs of the patient.
 Emergency cases will always receive top priority followed by less critical patients.

-We accept several forms of payments including; cash, check, and credit card.
+We accept several forms of payments including; cash and credit card.
 We currently accept debit cards, Visa, MasterCard and Discover.
-All checks must clear our system through Check Center, if your check does not clear; another form of payment will be required.
+We no longer accept checks; another form of payment will be required.

 We understand that medical treatment can be expensive therefore we offer Care Credit.
 Care Credit is a third party credit card company and is currently offering 6 months no interest financing.
 MCPES offers instant credit approval and will give your card number and approval amount after your apply.
 Care Credit is good for veterinary care at most local clinics as well as for human medical visits, dental care, and optometry.
 For more information please visit carecredit.com.